CyannyPasiify/PipeUNet/README.md

 # PipeUNet
-A pipeline for 3D medical segmentation research
+A framework for 3D medical segmentation research, template for deep learning experiment projects.